 Policy No SP2 Key Question/ Rationale Performance Indicator Target Time to be assessed Potential Management Actions 2018/2019 Outcome Sustainable Development Is the Council working pro- actively with applicants?
-Number of preapplication decisions made Number of planning refusals where pre-application advice was given.
+Number of pre- application decisions made Number of planning refusals where pre-application advice was given.
 Increase instances of pre application engagement.
 Baseline 525 (2016) - start of monitoring will be 2016/2017 Yearly Further promote pre-application engagement along with improving the effectiveness of the advice given through wider Council service involvement.
 2017/18 - total = 467 In 2018/19 the total number is 519.
 This is back on target with the baseline figure.
 Sustainable development Are applications being granted contrary to the Local Plan (departures).
 Number of applications that are advertised as a departure being granted permission at Planning Committee.
 Any departure would be decided by Committee.
 Baseline - monitoring will start - 2018/2019 when the Local Plan carries full weight.
 This figure is from July 2018 (adoption) to Feb 2019.
 The baseline will be updated next period with a full years results Yearly Report to be sent to Executive board yearly showing the number of instances where permission has been granted contrary to policy, why and which policies are effected.
 2018/19 - there were 6 applications approved by Committee where they departed from the Local Plan.
 This will be monitored going forwards to see if there are an increasing or decreasing number of departures

-Sustainable development Has there been an increase in services and facilities in the Medium and Small villages due to an increase in housing from Policy SP4 Increase in services and facilities in medium and small villages Monitoring will start in 2018/19 when the Local Plan carries weight Yearly This will assist in policy making in the review of the Local Plan as to whether the policy SP4 is creating more sustainable places The nett change across the medium and small villages has been loss of 4 services and facilities.
-Within the different types of services there has been a nett loss of 1 food shop, 1 petrol filling station, 2 places of worship, and 1 meeting place with a nett gain of 1 other shop. omment - the final indicator in this section is proposed as new in order to monitor policy SP4 in terms of its success in orming more sustainable places with regard to the medium and small villages.
+Sustainable developmentHas there been an increase in services and facilities in the Medium and Small villages due to an increase in housing from Policy SP4Increase in services and facilities in medium and small villagesMonitoring will start in 2018/19 when the Local Plan carries weightYearlyComment - the final indicator in this section is proposed as new in orderThe section is proposed as new in order This will assist in policy making in the review of the Local Plan as to whether the policy SP4 is creating more sustainable placesThe nett change across the medium and small villages has been loss of 4 services and facilities.
+Within the different types of services there has been a nett loss of 1 food shop, 1 petrol filling station, 2 places of worship, and 1 meeting place with a nett gain of 1 other shop. --- --- forming more sustainable places with regard to the medium and small villages.